Vertical transmission of HIV

 - Children (especially those living with HIV) may die before they are tested to determine whether transmission has occurred.

 - A directly measured indicator will not capture women and their children who do not attend programmes, possibly because of high levels of stigma.

 - Most directly measured values will not include women who seroconvert while breastfeeding.

 Weaknesses.
 This indicator is generated from a model that provides estimates of HIV infection among children.
 The estimated indicator is only as good as the assumptions and data used in the model.
 In countries where caesarean section is widely practised, the indicator will overestimate mother-to-child transmission.
-It also relies on programme data that often capture the antiretroviral medicine regimens provided rather than those consumed and could therefore underestimate mother-to-child transmission.
+It also relies on programme data that often capture the antiretroviral medicine regimens provided rather than those consumed and could therefore underestimate vertical transmission.

 In countries in which data are available, facility attendance is high and confirmatory tests are conducted systematically, efforts should be made to monitor the impact by directly assessing the percentage of children living with HIV among those born to mothers living with HIV.
 All countries should make efforts to monitor the HIV status and survival of children born to women living with HIV, gathered during follow-up health-care visits.

 Consolidated HIV strategic information guidelines: Driving impact through programme monitoring and management.
 Geneva: World Health Organization, 2020 (https://www.who.int/publications/i/item/consolidated-hiv-strategic-information-guidelines).